Zonotopal algebra and forward exchange matroids

 One can easily show that for a basis $B\in\BB$ and $i\in [r]$, the following statement holds:

 Note that $x\in S^B_i \setminus S_{i-1}^B$ satisfies $x>b_i$ if and only if $x$ is externally active with respect to $B$.
 This motivates the name of the following definition.

-\begin{Definition}[Forward exchange property] Let $(A,\BB)$ be a matroid and let $\BB'\subseteq \BB$.
+\begin{Definition}[Forward exchange property] Let $(A,\BB)$ be an ordered matroid and let $\BB'\subseteq \BB$.
 We say that the set of bases $\BB'$ has the \emph{forward exchange property} if the following holds for all bases $B\in \BB'$ and all $i\in [r]$:

 \end{Definition}